project-valhalla/data/readme.txt

-The files that lack an explicit attribution belong to the "Valhalla Project", the project contributors.
+The files that lack an explicit attribution belong to the "Valhalla Project" contributors.

 © 2019 - 2025 Valhalla Project